 Nutritional Content of Spirulina

 Also, this algae is a good source of protein and calcium, as well as trace minerals, amino acids and essential fatty acids, most notably gamma linoleic acid.
+(Again, though, a better alternative is eating real food and avoiding junk food.)

 Spirulina is also a good source of chlorphyll, the substance that gives plants their green color.
-When I was bouncing back from one bout of adrenal fatigue, my holistic health practitioner insisted I take liquid chlorophyll as a blood tonic.
+When I was bouncing back from one bout of adrenal fatigue, my holistic health practitioner insisted I take liquid chlorphyll as a blood tonic.
 She described it as “plant blood.”
 She told me to take it very judiciously, especially at first.
 (I think it’s a good idea to check with your doctor before taking any new dietary supplement.)

 Where Can You Buy Spirulina?

 Since it’s gained a new reputation as a super food, spirulina is now widely available online.
 This is where I ordered mine.
 I shopped really carefully for the right brand.
 That’s because I want organic spirulina that’s harvested in the United States, under tightly controlled conditions.
-One brand I trust, because I use it myself, is Earthrise.

 These statements have not been approved by the FDA.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 Women who are pregnant or nursing should not use dietary supplements unless directed to do so by a healthcare professional.